T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   during the installation of new QFQ versions.
 * Every form consist of a) a *Form* record and b) multiple *FormElement* records.
 * A form is assigned to a  *table*.
 Such a table is called the *primary table* for this form.
-* There are three types of forms which can roughly categorized into:
+* Forms can roughly categorized into:

   * *Simple* form: the form acts on one record, stored in one table.